What is Work-based Learning?

 Where can I find Work-based Learning training?

 CTE Work-Based Learning is a free, online, training program developed by the Texas Education Agency to provide essential information and resources needed to teach career preparation and practicum courses.
+It can be accessed by anyone with a valid e-mail address and reliable internet service.
 This online, self-study program allows an individual to work at his/her own pace.
-Upon successful completion, learners will receive a certificate for 8 CPEs.
+Upon successful completion, learners will receive a certificate for 10 CPEs.

 - Education Service Centers